A direct solution to the interpolative inverse non-uniform fast Fourier transform problem for spectral analyses of non-equidistant time-series data: Analysis of Remote Sensor Data

 Graphical inspections and data cleaning were conducted with the tidyverse 2.0.0 package \cite{tidyverse} implemented in the R 4.3.1 software environment \cite{R_Software}.

-Calculations were performed using Python 3.10.
-Data was parsed and cleaned from the original .csv values using Pandas 2.0.3.
+Numerical routines were performed within the Python 3.10 release.
+Data were parsed from the cleaned .csv values using Pandas 2.0.3.
 Various numerical operations were performed using the vectorized functions available in NumPy 1.25 \cite{harris2020array}, with additional statistical functionality from SciPy 1.11 \cite{2020SciPy-NMeth}.
 Graphics were created using Matplotlib 3.7.1 \cite{Hunter:2007}.